-(PTG.2.2) If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source number sequence (i) immediately when the RNG has started, and (ii) while the RNG is being operated.
+(PTG.2.2) If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source

+(PTG.2.3) The online test shall detect non-tolerable statistical defects of the raw random number sequence (i) immediately when the RNG has started, and (ii) while the RNG is being operated.
 The TSF must not output any random numbers before the power-up online test has finished successfully or when a defect has been detected.

-(PTG.2.3) The online test shall detect non-tolerable statistical defects of the raw random the random numbers soon.
+(PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of the random numbers soon.

-(PTG.2.4) The online test procedure shall be effective to detect non-tolerable weaknesses of sequence.
-It is triggered at regular intervals or continuously.
+(PTG.2.5) The online test procedure checks the quality of the raw random number sequence.
+It is triggered, externally applied upon specified internal events (i.e., crypto key generation).
 The online test is suitable for detecting non-tolerable statistical defects of the statistical properties of the raw random numbers within an acceptable period of time